 Stillfront focuses on F2P (free-to-play) games, which is the largest and fastest growing segment within the games industry.
-F2P games give gamers free access to games, as opposed to premium games which must be paid for prior to being played.
-The F2P business model relies upon three different levels of usage.
-The majority of the users are non-paying but can still be very dedicated to the game.
-The vast majority of the paying users spend small amounts for unlocking extra functions or purchasing digital currency to use within the game.
-A minority of the paying users are very dedicated, with gaming as their hobby, and spend much time and money on their favorite games.
+F2P games give players free access to games, as opposed to premium games which must be paid for prior to being played.
+The vast majority of Stillfront’s players are non-paying users that enjoy the games free of charge.
+Out of the paying users, a majority spend small amounts for unlocking extra features or purchasing digital currency to use within the games, while a minority of the paying users have gaming as their main hobby and spend a significant amount of time and money on their favorite games.
 In Stillfront’s games, digital currency can never be converted into cash or used outside of the games.

-People across all age demographics play online games.
-The average age of a gamer is now 33 years of age, according to the ESA, and the age of gamers are distributed fairly even across most age groups.
-The number of female gamers has increased rapidly during the past few years and today represent just under half (46%) of the total population of gamers.
+People across all age demographics play games.
+The average age of a gamer in the US is 32 years of age, according to the Entertainment Software Association, ESA, and nearly two-thirds of US adults play digital games regularly.
+The number of female gamers has increased during the past years, and today 46 percent of US video game players identify as female, and 53 percent identify as male.